CompuTec/computec-docs/docs/premium/index.md

 - **Business Partner Verification**: verification of Business Partner NIP (Taxpayer Identification Number) and confirms whether a business is an active taxpayer.
 - **VAT Payers Whitelist Verification**: ensures compliance by verifying businesses against the official VAT payers list.

 CompuTec Premium is a versatile, cross-industry solution suitable for all types of businesses registered in Poland.
-Recognized for its reliability, it has been recommended by the Association of Accountants in Poland since 2004.

 ---